11 Symptoms of Shingles You Might Be Ignoring

 Shingles symptom: Pain

 It’s easy to ignore minor aches and pains, especially in middle age, but pay attention to the location.
-“One symptom that people might ignore is pain in a certain area even with no evidence of a rash,” says Patrick Fratellone, MD, an integrative physician and registered herbalist in New York, NY.
+“One symptom that people might ignore is pain in a certain area even with no evidence of a rash,” says Patrick Fratellone, MD, an integrative physician and registered herbalist in New York.
 “There are a few patients who have shingles and no rash.”
 In those cases, a blood test can help with the diagnosis.

 Shingles symptom: Pain around one eye

 If you get migraines, you may be inclined to dismiss this as yet another headache.
 But don’t ignore this nuance because it could be one of the symptoms of shingles.
-“If you develop pain and tingling in the eye area along with any type of rash, see a doctor immediately,” says Kristine Arthur, MD, a board-certified internist at Orange Coast Memorial Medical Center in Fountain Valley, CA. “If left untreated, it could cause blindness.”
+“If you develop pain and tingling in the eye area along with any type of rash, see a doctor immediately,” says Kristine Arthur, MD, a board-certified internist at Orange Coast Memorial Medical Center in Fountain Valley, California.
+“If left untreated, it could cause blindness.”

 Shingles symptom: Sharp, stabbing pain